ArenaBowl XXXII

-ArenaBowl XXXII was the 32nd and final ArenaBowl and the championship game of the 2019 Arena Football League season.
+ArenaBowl XXXII was the 32nd ArenaBowl and the championship game of the 2019 Arena Football League season.
 The game took place on August 11, 2019, with kickoff at 8:00 p.m.
 EDT on ESPN2.
 It featured the winners of the two semifinals, the No. 1 seed Albany Empire and the No. 3 seed Philadelphia Soul.

 AFL Commissioner Randall Boe also confirmed that the league's expansion plans for next season would be unveiled during the game; however, these plans were pushed back to several weeks after the game after Boe said that negotiations for the two new teams would not be finished in time.
 The league ultimately filed for Chapter 7 bankruptcy on November 27 of that year, making the game the final one in the league's history.

 Venue

 As the higher seed, the No. 1 Albany Empire hosted ArenaBowl XXXII at the Times Union Center.